Chart Color Schemes

 An assessment of population growth drivers in Croydon Park - Enfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Croydon Park - Enfield's population is 18,378 as of November 2025.
-This figure reflects an increase of 944 people since the 2021 Census, which recorded a population of 17,434.
-The change was inferred from the estimated resident population of 18,142 in June 2024 and an additional 293 validated new addresses since the Census date.
-This results in a population density ratio of 4,629 persons per square kilometer, placing Croydon Park - Enfield in the top 10% of national locations assessed by AreaSearch.
-The area's 5.4% growth since the census is within 1.0 percentage points of the SA4 region's 6.4%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 85.9% of overall population gains in recent periods, driving primary growth.
+Croydon Park - Enfield's population is approximately 18,378 as of November 2025.
+This figure shows an increase of 944 people from the 2021 Census total of 17,434, reflecting a growth rate of 5.4%.
+The change is inferred from the estimated resident population of 18,142 in June 2024 and the addition of 293 validated new addresses since the Census date.
+This results in a population density ratio of 4,629 persons per square kilometer, placing Croydon Park - Enfield within the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 5.4% since the census is close to the SA4 region's growth rate of 6.4%.
+Overseas migration contributed approximately 85.9% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, Croydon Park - Enfield is expected to have increased its population by just below the median of national statistical areas, with an expected growth of 2,024 persons over the 17-year period, representing a total gain of 9.7%.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends suggest an increase just below the national median, with Croydon Park - Enfield expected to grow by 2,024 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 9.7% over the 17 years.

 Frequently Asked Questions - Population